dymmond/databasez/docs/connections-and-transactions.md

   <sup>Default: `None`</sup>

+* **full_isolation** - Special mode for using force_rollback with nested queries.
+This parameter fully isolates the global connection in an extra thread.
+This way it is possible to use blocking operations.

+  <sup>Default: `None`</sup>

 * **config** - A python like dictionary as alternative to the `url` that contains the information to connect to the database.